Parisson/TimeSide/docs/source/related.rst

 Service
 ========

 The core development team can provide some help and special requests to install, run and integrate a timeside service into your infrastructure.
 We can also develop plugins and compute experiences on large datasets on our servers or yours.
-For any request of this type, please contact guillaume.pellerin <at> ircam.fr.
+For any request of this type, please contact <wam at ircam.fr>.